FairfieldAfterDark/metro-publisher-import/README.md

 ### Installing for the first time.

-1. Clone this respository onto your system using your system terminal:
+1. Clone this repository onto your system using your system terminal:

   ```
   mkdir -p ~/github/